Nayemhasan/Hp_elitebook_840G5MAX/README.md

 ## About the fan xml
 - fan xml stripped form the latest bios
 - adjusted Ec Poll Interval to 100ms to better cool off the cpu
-- auto mode kick in faster than stock to max speed
+- auto mode kicks in faster than stock to max speed
 - idle to max temp range with mod 35°-70°C and all cores to 3.5 GHZs
 ## About the powerplan
 - maxed out everything even on battery power mode too *enable dc turbo boost from bios